snaplet/netlify-preview-database-plugin/README.md

   <a href="https://twitter.com/_snaplet">Twitter</a>
 </div>

-> Create an isolated preview database for each preview deployment in Netlify

 This plugin gives you a new and isolated database for your preview deployments in Netlify.
-A new database is created from a Snaplet snapshot for each of your Pull Requests.
+When a pull-request is created, a new database is created and seeded with a Snaplet snapshot.
 Giving you a database (with data) to test your branch without side-effects.

 ## Usage